NEW DELHI

 The Congress party's loss of power saw Ahluwalia, a Rhodes scholar at Oxford University who went on to become one of the youngest division heads at the World Bank in the late 1970s, drift away into seemingly less powerful roles in the government, before he left to join the IMF in Washington in 2001.
 The return of the Congress-led UPA to power in 2004, this time with his mentor Manmohan Singh as prime minister, saw Ahluwalia return to Delhi and take charge as the head of the Planning Commission.

 During the UPA's first innings, Ahluwalia was in the reckoning for the finance minister's post, talk of which has routinely resurfaced every few years.
-The man himself has always brushed off all
+The man himself has always brushed off all such talk as mere speculation, sometimes even bristling at the suggestion.

 While the UPA's first innings saw him helping the prime minister on economic and strategic priorities of the government, the second innings of the UPA has been less than pleasant.
 Senior Cabinet minister Kamal Nath called him an 'armchair advisor', he and the commission were roundly criticised for being out of sync with the country's poverty levels and most recently, a stink was raised about him spending millions of rupees on what some said were ultra-luxurious, access-controlled toilets.